-provide a meal and they will eat for a day, provide a job and they will eat for a lifetime.
+provide a meal, and they will eat for a day, provide a job, and eat for a lifetime.

-Now I have taken liberty with this old proverb but over the last few months and weeks, like many of you I have been fascinated by the challenges within the Australian Federal Budget to provide fair outcomes for all our citizens, whilst at the same time addressing our increasing deficit levels.
+Now I have taken liberty with this old proverb.
+Still, over the last few months and weeks, like many of you, I have been fascinated by the challenges within the Australian Federal Budget to provide fair outcomes for all our citizens whilst at the same time addressing our increasing deficit levels.

-It would seem that at the heart of the issue, the amount we are spending on welfare payments or benefits in various forms is unsustainable based on the country's revenue streams.
-If Australia were a corporation we would have gone bust a long time ago.
+At the heart of the issue, the amount we are spending on welfare payments or benefits in various forms is unsustainable based on the country's revenue streams.
+If Australia were a corporation, we would have gone bust long ago.

-Just as a corporation must manage sales and expenses, a fiscally responsible government of any political persuasion has only two options when managing its budget raise taxes to cover the spending cost or cut the amount of spending.
-Neither of which is ever-popular and places the government of the day in a “no-win” situation with the very people who elected them to manage the economy.
+Just as a corporation must manage sales and expenses, a fiscally responsible government of any political persuasion has only two options when working its budget raise taxes to cover the spending cost or cut the spending.
+Neither is ever-popular and places the government of the day in a "no-win" situation with the very people who elected them to manage the economy.

-Many Australian corporations have adopted corporate social responsibility as a key facet of their business.
-Under these programs, they contribute money and resources to support their local communities, charities and the environment to name just a few causes.
+Many Australian corporations have adopted corporate social responsibility as a critical facet of their business.
+Under these programs, they contribute money and resources to support their local communities, charities and the environment, just a few causes.

 But how can we do more?

-how can we use the power of businesses large and small to help address the issues of our economy and society more broadly and in a more sustainable way?
+how can we use the power of businesses large and small to help address the issues of our economy and society more broadly and sustainably?

-Whilst a percentage of these people are unable to work, there is a very large percentage who would love to work, given the right opportunities, the right level of support and the right level of flexibility to meet their personal circumstances.
+Whilst a percentage of these people are unable to work.
+A considerable portion would love to work, given the right opportunities, the right level of support and the right level of flexibility to meet their circumstances.

 And with over 2.1 million actively trading businesses in Australia, we as the business community are in a position to take corporate social responsibility to the next level and make a real difference by providing sustainable decent work to disadvantaged job seekers.

-So whilst the support of charities, our community and other similar programs should remain a focus for all organisations' CSR programs, let's also embrace 'shared value creation' to provide real jobs and a sustainable future for disadvantaged Australians.
+So whilst supporting charities, our community and other similar programs should remain a focus for all organisations' CSR programs.
+Let's also embrace 'shared value creation to provide real jobs and a sustainable future for disadvantaged Australians.

 breaking down barriers for an equitable workplace.